alex90271/pos_pyroll/readme.md

     returns a list of employees and their employee number employees with the TERMINATED: Y flag are, terminated.
 Their data is pulled for historical reporting

+/v01/employees/in_period/<str: day_one>/<str: day_two>

+    returns a dataframe of employees and their names that are available during the specified period